 From a lavish sports bar to a mere hole-in-the-wall gas station, alcoholic beverages are everywhere.
-Their accessibility and place in society as a celebratory tradition makes alcohol the most commonly used addictive substance in the United States.
+Their easy accessibility as well as its place in society as a celebratory tradition makes alcohol the most commonly used addictive substance in the United States.
 With more than half of American adults partaking in alcoholic drinks, alcohol has become commonplace and even accepted in society.

 Because it is so frequently used, alcohol addiction can be difficult to distinguish from regular use.
 However, just because it can be difficult does not mean that it has to be.
 With the ongoing opioid epidemic, alcoholism is commonly undermined by addictions that some people think might be “more serious,” such as meth and heroin.
-In reality, all addictions are just as “serious” as the others, and knowing the proper information about withdrawal, addiction, and treatment for alcohol will better help understand this concept.
-Ultimately, every person’s struggle with addiction is different, meaning that treatment plans must be specifically tailored to the individual.
+In reality, all addictions are just as “serious” as the other, and knowing the proper information about withdrawal, addiction, and treatment for alcohol will better help understand this concept.

 As stated before, alcohol is the most commonly used and abused addictive substance in the United States, with roughly 18 million people that are dependent on or addicted to alcohol (approximately 1 in every 12 adults).
 More specifically known as Alcohol Use Disorder, alcoholism is defined by compulsive alcohol use, a negative mental and emotional outlook, and an inability to control alcohol intake.

 When it comes to determining the cause of alcoholism in any one person, it is important to note that there are actually a multitude of factors that should be considered.
 The environment that someone lives in or has lived in, and even factors such as genetics and mental illness may have some control over their susceptibility to alcoholism.